jay-thakur/Collaborative-PaintApp/README.md

 # CollaborativePaintApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.
+This project is implementation of [this article] (https://www.pusher.com/tutorials/collaborative-painting-angular) and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

+## Steps -
+1. clone
+2. `npm install`

 ## Development server

+Make sure you are running in 2 terminal as follows.

-Run `ng serve` for a dev server.
+Run `ng serve` for a client dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `node server` for a dev server. this will be running on `http://localhost:4000/`.

 ## Code scaffolding